TheOdinProject/curriculum/javascript/introduction/problem_solving.md

 To gain clarity and understanding of the problem, write it down on paper, reword it in plain english until it makes sense to you, draw diagrams if that helps.
 When you can explain the problem to someone else in plain english, you understand it.

 ### Plan
-Now that you know what you're aiming to solve, don't jump into coding just yet its time to plan out how you're going to solve it first.
+Now that you know what you're aiming to solve, don't jump into coding just yet.
+It's time to plan out how you're going to solve it first.

 Some of the questions you should answer at this part of the process:

-* Does your program have a user interface? what will it look like? what functionality will the interface have? sketch this out on paper
+* Does your program have a user interface?
+What will it look like?
+What functionality will the interface have?
+Sketch this out on paper.
-* What inputs will your program have? will the user enter data or will you get input from somewhere else
+* What inputs will your program have?
+Will the user enter data or will you get input from somewhere else?
 * What's the desired output?
 * Given your inputs, what are the steps necessary to return the desired output?